bmilcs/odin-tic-tac-toe/README.md

   - Factory Functions
   - Scope & Closure
   - Namespacing
+  - `transitionend` Event & `{once: true}` option
 - HTML
 - CSS
   - Transitions: Opacity & Display None

 ## Summary

 Modular design pattern & factory functions were the core lessons practiced in this project and I have to say that I'm a huge fan.
-Modular design allows us to keep the global namespace tidy and selectively allow variables & methods to poke through, much like a firewall whitelist, is extremely handy.
+Modular design allows us to keep the global namespace tidy and selectively allow variables & methods to poke through, much like a firewall.
 Factory functions, an alternative to constructor functions, eliminate the use of the `new` keyword and allow us to explicitly define how our objects are to behave.

-Tic Tac Toe, as simple of a game as it is, is a fantastic project to practice the above skills.
-Here's how it works:
+Using these skill sets, here is how I designed a game of Tic Tac Toe:

-### `GameBoard` Module
+### GameBoard Module

-The `GameBoard` module is responsible for keeping track the gameboard (`gameBoardArray`), displaying it on page (`render()`, `reset()`) and controlling interactivity with its clickable squares (`EventHandlers` & the `selectSquare` callback function).
-The `GameBoard` restricts public access to 3 things, preventing write access to any of its variables:

-- `getGameBoard()` (returns the array),
+The `GameBoard` module is responsible for:

+- Keeping track of the gameboard & marker placement: `gameBoardArray`
-- `render()`
+- Displaying it on page: `render()`
-- `reset()` functions
+- Resetting the gameboard elements & array: `reset()`
+- Controlling interactivity with its clickable squares: `EventHandlers` & the `selectSquare` callback function

+The `GameBoard` restricts global access to `getGameBoard()`, `render()` and `reset()`.

-The `GameBoard` is useless, until a square is clicked.
-From there, it reaches out to the `Game` flow module and finds out which marker to place down and to determine if any winners are present.
+The `GameBoard` on its own is useless, until a square is clicked.
+From there, it reaches out to the `Game` flow module, whos responsibility is to find out who's turn it is, which marker to display and if a winner is present.

-### `Game` Flow Module
+### Game Flow Module

-The `Game` Flow module contains the bulk of the functionality of this project.
+The `Game` Flow module contains the core functionality of the game.
 It:

-1. Creates the player objects via the `playerFactory()` factory function
+1. Creates player objects by invoking the `playerFactory()` factory functions
-2. Contains the html elements & functions that control the `gameMenu`
+2. Controls the `gameMenu`'s html elements
-3. Controls the flow of the game itself & `scoreBoard`
+3. Dictates the flow of the game itself & updates the `scoreBoard`
-4. Handles & animates transitions between screens
+4. Animates transitions between screens
    1. The `modal` alerts the user when a game has concluded via a win, tie, etc.

-The beauty of the `Revealing Module Pattern` is that all of this is done privately in an `IIFE`, or immediately invoked function expression.
-Nothing is pubcicly accessible from the `Game` module, except for two functions: `getActivePlayer()` and `isRoundOver()`, which are used by the `GameBoard` when a click on the board is made.
+The beauty of the _Revealing Module Pattern_ is that all of this is done _privately_ in an `IIFE`, or immediately invoked function expression.
+Nothing is pubcicly accessible from the `Game` flow module, with the exception of two functions: `getActivePlayer()` and `isRoundOver()`, which are used by the `GameBoard` when a click on the board is made.

-### `playerFactory` Factory Function
+### playerFactory Factory Function

 Lastly, the `playerFactory()` Factory Function is responsible for creating player objects.
 These objects contain: